rust-swifties/tailor/README.md

 # Tailor

-**Tailor** is a command-line tool inspired by the utility of the UNIX `tail` command and the logical inclusivity of the `or` operator.
+**Tailor** [ˈteɪ.lə˞] is a command-line tool inspired by the utility of the UNIX `tail` command and the logical inclusivity of the `or` operator.
 It allows you to extract and manipulate the final lines of text files with precision and flexibility.
 Unlike an "Anti-Hero," Tailor is here to save your day without any identity crisis!

 ## Features